High alert: World scurries to contain new COVID variant

-THE HAGUE, Netherlands (AP) — With each passing hour, new restrictions were being slapped on travel from countries in southern Africa as the world scurried Saturday to contain a new variant of the coronavirus that has the potential to be more resistant to the protection offered by vaccines.
+THE HAGUE, Netherlands (AP) — With each passing hour, new restrictions were being slapped on travel from countries in southern Africa as the world scurried Saturday to contain the new omicron variant of the coronavirus that has the potential to be more resistant to the protection offered by vaccines.

-Despite the shutdown of flights, there was increasing evidence that the variant is already spreading.
-Cases have been reported in travelers in Belgium, Israel and Hong Kong, and Germany also has a probable case.
-Dutch authorities are checking for the new variant after 61 passengers on two flights from South Africa tested positive for COVID-19.
+Despite the banning of flights, there are mounting concerns that the variant has already been widely seeded around the world.
+Cases have been reported in travelers in Belgium, Israel and Hong Kong.

+On Saturday, Britain confirmed two linked cases of the new omicron variant while Germany indicated it has a probable case.
+Dutch authorities are also checking for the new variant after 61 passengers on two flights from South Africa tested positive for COVID-19.

 The global health body has named the new variant omicron, labeling it a variant of concern because of its high number of mutations and some early evidence that it carries a higher degree of infection than other variants.
 That means people who contracted COVID-19 and recovered could be subject to catching it again.
 It could take weeks to know if current vaccines are less effective against it.